aquasecurity/trivy/docs/docs/attestation/rekor.md

 $ trivy attest --predicate ./bat.cdx --type cyclonedx ./bat-v0.20.0-x86_64-apple-darwin/bat
 ```

+> An important note about the public instance of the Rekor maintained by the Sigstore team is that the attestation size is limited to 100KB.
+If you are using the public instance, please make sure that your SBOM is smaller than 100KB.
+To get more detail, please refer to the Rekor project's [documentation](https://github.com/sigstore/rekor#public-instance).

 ### Scan a non-packaged binary
 Trivy calculates the digest of the `bat` binary and searches for the SBOM attestation by the digest in Rekor.
 If it is found, Trivy uses that for vulnerability scanning.